What is ERP? It’s all about Streamline, Automate, and Accelerate for Business Fitness

 - Human resources management: Get help attracting and retaining good employees with tools to help hire, manage, and pay your team.

 - Business intelligence: Make smart decisions with easy-to-use reporting, analysis, and business intelligence tools.
 Minimise manufacturing cost and increase of resource utilisation

 - Manufacturing: cuts on production bottlenecks, makes on-time delivery and enhances visibility in operation control.

 - Distribution: improves distribution channel performances with quick decisions on purchasing, real-time visibility of supply chain and products, and ability to monitor market and different geographies.

 ERP advances Business Value

 Enterprise Resource Planning Solutions fundamentally support employees to perform more efficiently by centralizing information and removing barriers between business units and departments.
 By giving real time view ERP expedites business decision and businesses can proactively address issues and even drive improvements.
-So what Benefits do businesses get from ERP?
+So what Benefits do businesses get from Enterprise Resource Planning Software?

 - Efficiency: Removes repetitive processes and reduces manual entry of information.
 Business processes are therefore streamlined and efficient as they work on information from common source.